frogsystem/spawn/README.md

 print $app->get('MyEntry'); // will print whatever value 'MyEntry' has print $app['MyEntry']; // will do the same
 ```
 However, if the entry is set to a callable, the callable will be invoked and its result returned instead.
-You will make use of this behavior to achieve different goals.
+You will find use of this behavior to achieve different goals.
 ```php
 $app->set('MyEntry', function() {
     return 'Called!'